HOW TO CHOOSE THE RIGHT HELMET

 Most helmets are measured in centimetres, so if possible use a soft measuring tap with centimetre increments.
-If you don’t have a soft tape measure, use a piece of string and wrap it around your head and then measure the string.
+If you don’t have one, use a piece of string and wrap it around your head and then measure the string.

-Ideally you will want to be in the middle of the measurement given.
-If you are on the cusp of the measurements, go up a size.
+Ideally, you will want your measurement to be in the middle of a size bracket.
+If you are on the cusp of the upper measurement, we recommend going up a size.

-A lightweight and secure dial in the neck area giving you micro-adjustability to ensure the most comfortable and snug fit.
-The biggest benefit of this system is it is easy to adjust on the slopes with just one hand.
+A lightweight and secure dial in the neck area gives you micro-adjustability to ensure a comfortable and snug fit.
+This system is easy to adjust on the slopes with just one hand.